christophM/interpretable-ml-book/manuscript/07-future.Rmd

 ## The Future of Interpretability

-Let's take a look at where machine learning interpretability might be going.
+Let us take a look at where machine learning interpretability might be going.

 **The focus will be on model-agnostic interpretability tools.**